juanpprieto/hydrogen-third-party-api/README.md

 ## 1. Create a new third-party client

-First we create a cache-aware Rick & Morty API client factory function that will help us spin a new client just like we do with the Storefront API client.
-We make use of the Hydrogen utility [createWithCache](https://shopify.dev/docs/api/hydrogen/2023-04/utilities/createwithcache) to provide the client with a `cache` option that behaves just like that of the storefront API client
+First, we create a cache-aware Rick & Morty API function that will let us spin up a new client – just like we do with the Storefront API client.
+Here we use the Hydrogen utility [createWithCache](https://shopify.dev/docs/api/hydrogen/2023-04/utilities/createwithcache) to provide the client with a `cache` option that behaves just like that of the storefront API client.

 ```ts
 // filename: app/lob/createRickAndMortyClient.sever.ts